 A couple of days before Dia de Los Santos, some families prepare the tombs to assure they look good on the day that the spirits of their loved ones come back.

-Many spend time cleaning, painting and decorating the graves with lively colors.
-On the morning of November 1st, families begin their procession to the cemetery to pray and pay respect, often playing Mariachi music and singing favorite songs of the deceased.
+Many spend time cleaning, painting, and decorating the graves with lively colors.
+On the morning of Nov.
+1, families begin their procession to the cemetery to pray and pay respect, often playing Mariachi music and singing favorite songs of the deceased.
 From single roses to enormous wreaths, flowers abound, converting cemeteries into colorful gardens.
 Outside, roads are flooded with themed street food.
-Church bells can also be heard announcing the time for Mass.
+Church bells ring, announcing the time for Mass.

 The Ribbon Race

 Another way to celebrate is attending the Ribbon Race or Carrera de Cintas.
 This is a horse race where the riders dress in elaborate costumes boasting feathers and special jackets.
-The event celebrates Dia de Los Muertos, or Day of the Dead, which is also on November 1st.
-Carrera de Cintas takes place in Todos Santos Cuchumantanes in Huehuetenango, about five hours from the Guatemala City.
-The riders will try to stay on their horse all day, doing rounds on the 100-meter track, while drinking alcohol or agua ardiente.
-There are no winners or losers, and there are no consequences should they fall.
+The event celebrates Dia de Los Muertos, or Day of the Dead, which is also on Nov.
+1. Carrera de Cintas takes place in Todos Santos Cuchumantanes in Huehuetenango, about five hours from Guatemala City.
+The riders try to stay on their horse all day, doing rounds on the 328-foot track while drinking alcohol or agua ardiente.
+There are no winners or losers, and there are no consequences for falling.
 The tradition, however, is that a rider must participate for four consecutive years to not have bad luck.
 Marimba music is played throughout the day.

-The traditional meal to commemorate this holiday is El Fiambre, an authentic cold dish made with more than 50 ingredients including vegetables, sausages, meats, fish, egg, and cheeses.
-It is usually enjoyed with the family gathered either at home or surrounding the tomb of a loved one.
-This dish takes around two days to be prepared.
+The traditional meal to commemorate this holiday is el fiambre, an authentic cold dish made with more than 50 ingredients that include vegetables, sausages, meats, fish, egg, and cheeses.
+It is usually eaten with the family gathered either at home or surrounding the tomb of a loved one.
+This dish takes about two days to prepare.
 The most common dessert is a sweet squash, sweetened with brown sugar and cinnamon, or sweet plums or chickpeas drenched in honey.